aldinh777/reactive-cml/readme.md

 > "Last thing the world needs is another JavaScript framework"

-But this is not **just another javascript framework**, this is another javascript framework **but you write less and clearer code**.
+But this is not **just another javascript framework**, this is another javascript framework **but you write less and clearer code!** (hopefully...)

 ## In a Nutshell

--   It's when **svelte** written with **science** instead of **magic**
 -   It's **react** with **ivity**
 -   It's **angular** and **vue** without the **ng** & **v**
+-   It's when **svelte** are written using **science** instead of **magic**

-> Reactive CML aim to be **simple and clear** to use, while also allowing complex stuff with **low level dom manipulation** that every front-end frameworks are afraid of.
+> Reactive CML aim to be **simple and clear** to use, while still allows complex stuff with **low level dom manipulation** which every front-end frameworks are afraid of

+_but... isn't the point of ui library is so you don't need to care about that dom stuff?_

+aaa... uhmm... well... let's just move on for now!

 ## Shorter and Faster Write Time

 Normally, almost every front-end framework use the well known html tag to implement their framework.
-Just for comparison purpose, here is some simple code with `svelte`.
+For comparison, let's try to write some simple code using `svelte`.

 `App.svelte`